immunefi-team/Bounty_Boosts/Alchemix/31222 - [SC - Critical] Unlimited Flux minting.md

 # Unlimited Flux minting

-Submitted on Tue May 14 2024 22:01:45 GMT-0400 (Atlantic Standard Time) by @Tapir49939 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 15th 2024 at 04:01:45 UTC by @Tapir49939 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31222